Sunday 28 July 1940

 |Hotel Diner, 41 Federal Street, July 28, 1949, Worcester Massachusetts.
 Photograph by George Cocaine.|

 German/Slovak Relations: At Berchtesgaden, Hitler meets with President (Monsignor) Jozef Tiso, Prime Minister Vojtech Tuka and Hlinka Guard leader Alexander Mach of the Slovak Republic in his continuing series of discussions with Germany's eastern neighbors.
 This is a pattern that continues throughout the war: Hitler will meet with his most important ally - Italy or Finland or whoever it is - and then hold subsequent meetings with other, lesser powers.
 It is an easy way to see who is at the top of his pecking order - and who is at the bottom.

 Hitler broadly hints to the Slovak leaders that they have little choice if they wish to remain free.
 "Slovakia should adhere loyally and unequivocally to the German cause in her domestic politics," he says.
-The Slovaks agree to set up a Nazi-style state that represses Jews.
+The Slovaks agree to set up a German-style state that represses Jewish people.